Our Newest Items

 ALEXIS ANTIQUES ANNEX

-We know you can tell we are mainly in the Wedgwood business, however, many of you may not know that in the past we had a retail antiques shop in suburban St. Louis, MO.
-When we closed that shop we stored our remaining non-Wedgwood merchandise and now are offering ANTIQUE, VINTAGE, COLLECTIBLE AND DECORATIVE ITEMS on our Alexis Antiques website.
+We know you can tell we are mainly in the Wedgwood business, however when we closed our brick & mortar shop we stored our remaining non-Wedgwood merchandise and now are offering ANTIQUE, VINTAGE, COLLECTIBLE AND DECORATIVE ITEMS on our Alexis Antiques website.
 These items are searchable just as our Wedgwood is, but in a section which is called ALEXIS ANTIQUES ANNEX.
 When a Wedgwood customer wants to search only Wedgwood, it will all work just like it always has.
-If one wants to take a peek at what else we offer, vintage prints, antique china, lamps, kitschy flamingo fun or whatever, those items will be located in the Annex category, and are searchable by clicking on the Annex.
+If one wants to take a peek at what else we offer such as vintage prints, antique china, lamps, kitschy flamingo fun, genealogy books or whatever, those items will be located in the Annex category, and are searchable by clicking on the Annex.
 Click on the photo to see the complete details about this French Creilware plate and let us know if you have any questions!
-Creilware was made in the Oise, France area between 1794 and 1895.
-It is similar to English creamware, frequently called faience fine; our example is a charcoal grey color but often one finds the transfers in a more sepia color.
-If you Google Stone, Coquerel LeGros d'Anisy you'll learn more about Creilware.
-Or go here for a great French website with more beautiful examples of Creilware.
+Creil ware was made in the Oise, France area between 1794 and 1895.
+This particular plate is from the Montereau area and was manufactured between about 1800 and 1815.
+It is similar to English creamware, frequently called 'faience fine'; our example is a charcoal grey color but often one finds the transfers in a more sepia color.
+If you Google 'Stone, Coquerel LeGros d'Anisy' you'll learn more about Creil ware.
+Or go here for a great French website with more beautiful examples of Creil ceramics.
 We hope you enjoy our addition of non-Wedgwood treasures.
 Your feedback is always welcome, send us an email!

 AA101 -- $80.00